 - Acting on a FairVote poposal , five states used RCV for overseas voters in congressional primary elections in 2014.

-- More than 55 colleges and universities with a combined enrollment of over 700,000 students use ranked choice voting for student elections, a huge increase from 2000 due to outreach and support from FariVote.
+- More than 55 colleges and universities with a combined enrollment of over 700,000 students use RCV for student elections, a huge increase from the year 2000 due in large part to outreach and support from FairVote.

 National Popular Vote: Every vote equal in the election of the United States president.